-Whether you drive an SUV, a sedan, or that ubiquitous parent favorite—a minivan—there are certain items that you should always have in your car.
+Whether you drive an SUV a sedan, or that ubiquitous parent favorite—a minivan—there are certain items that you should always have in your car.
 Because, despite our best efforts, emergencies happen.
+And when you're traveling with kids, you don't want to get stuck.

 There’s the usual car-related stuff to try to be prepared for, of course, like battery issues, getting locked out, flat tires and running out of gas — all of which rank as the top reasons people call for roadside assistance, according to Michael Calkins, spokesperson at AAA.
 And that’s why you should always keep the obvious — a first-aid kit, jumper cables, a windshield scraper and brush, a spare tire, and a flashlight and flares — in every car you drive.

-But, when kids are in the mix, issues can pop up when you’re on the road that aren’t just auto-related.
+But, when you go on a family vacation, issues can pop up when you’re on the road that aren’t just auto-related.
 Here are some other items you might want to keep in your car, just in case.

 Wait, what?
 Who needs a bulky fold-out map when we can use our phones to navigate?
 You do.